TypedUseCase/tuc-console/README.md

             do return Error
 ```

-Console app will generate following `result.puml` based on the Domain types (from `domain.fs`) and the `definition.tuc` file, where the use-case is.
+Console app will generate following `result.puml` based on the Domain types (from `domain.fsx`) and the `definition.tuc` file, where the use-case is.

 For example there is a
 ```tuc